pascal-canuel/hacdias.com/content/about.markdown

-{
+---
-  "color": "rgb(44, 41, 38)",
+color: rgb(44, 41, 38)
-  "description": "I'm a young student at the age of 16.
-I love the idea of improving the world using technology.", "image": "cover",
+description: I'm a young student at the age of 16.
+I love the idea of improving the world using technology.
-  "title": "About",
+image: cover
-  "type": "page"
+title: About
-}
+type: page

-## *This page is going to be restructured shorty.*
+---

-Hey!
+Hi, I'm Henrique Dias!

-I'm Henrique Dias, a Portuguese young boy which is currently attending at high school in a scientific-humanistic course called "Science and Technology" I hope to finish in 2017.
+I'm a 17 years old Portuguese student passionated about programming and addicted to music and photography.
+I love the idea of improving the world using technology.

 After that I want to study something.
 Right now, I don't really know what it should be.
 Maybe Computer Science, maybe Physics, maybe Biology.
 My objective is very simple: **do something helpful to the humankind**.